Here it comes, before you know it, sneaking around the corner of the holidays every year: Valentine’s Day.

 In the meantime, here are some suggestions for self-care this weekend and this season:

-spend time with friends and family (or pets!) doing activities you truly want to do
+Spend time with friends and family (or pets!) doing activities you truly want to do

-watch or read media that celebrates real and radical love, like Americanah, Shadowshaper, Under the Udala Trees, Her Story, Steven Universe, or Parks & Rec (extra bonus for Galentine’s Day episodes!)
+Watch or read media that celebrates real and radical love, like Americanah, Shadowshaper, Under the Udala Trees, Her Story, Steven Universe, or Parks & Rec (extra bonus for Galentine’s Day episodes!)

-watch or read media that doesn’t concern itself with love at all, but whatever it is you’re interested in: space, cowboys, spies, Mordor, mystery, penguins…
+Watch or read media that doesn’t concern itself with love at all, but whatever it is you’re interested in: space, cowboys, spies, Mordor, mystery, penguins…

-spend time alone doing whatever your thing is, that thing you don’t share with anyone or that uniquely makes you feel good: be it writing, singing, hiking, coding, or drinking wine and marathoning old TV
+Spend time alone doing whatever your thing is, that thing you don’t share with anyone or that uniquely makes you feel good, be it writing, singing, hiking, coding, or drinking wine and marathoning old TV

-spend the day affirming yourself, reminding yourself that you are a beautiful and powerful soul, that your worth is yours and has nothing to do with other people’s standards.
+Spend the day affirming yourself, reminding yourself that you are a beautiful and powerful soul, that your worth is yours and has nothing to do with other people’s standards

+If you are happy today with your honey(s), I am so, so happy for you.
+I don’t hate or deride true love, only the capitalist, heteropatriarchal approximations we’re supposed to want.
+If you’ve found something outside of that, thank you for reassuring me it’s out there.
 If your love is founded on mutual trust, respect, and understanding, I celebrate you today.
-Appreciate what you have, revel in it however best suits you and yours.
-True love is a seriously magical thing, and I am so happy for you: you who exists in this wild and brilliant experience.
+Appreciate what you have.
+Revel in it however it best suits you and yours.
+True love is a seriously magical thing, and I am so happy for you; you who exists in this wild and brilliant experience.